FIWARE/tutorials.Historic-Context-NIFI/README.md

 Persisting historic context data using MongoDB technology is relatively simple to configure since we are already using a MongoDB instance to hold data related to the Orion Context Broker and the IoT Agent.
-The MongoDB instance is listening on the standard `27017` port and the overall architecture can be seen below:
+The MongoDB instance is listening on the standard `27017` port, and the overall architecture can be seen below:

 ![](https://fiware.github.io/tutorials.Historic-Context-NIFI/img/mongo-draco-tutorial.png)